What Are the Costs Involved in Registering a Copyright?

 Special Categories and Additional Fees

-Mask work registrations, which protect the layout designs of semiconductor chips, have a unique fee of $125.
-This reflects the specialized nature of these registrations and their importance in the tech industry.
-GATT (General Agreement on Tariffs and Trade) registrations, which cover works seeking restored copyright protection under the Uruguay Round Agreements Act (URAA), also have a distinct fee structure, typically around $100.
+Beyond photographs, non-photographic databases, such as data compilations or software, typically incur a $65 online registration fee.
+Mask work registrations—which protect semiconductor chip designs—have a specialized fee of $125, reflecting their importance in the tech industry.
+GATT (General Agreement on Tariffs and Trade) registrations, covering works seeking restored copyright protection under the Uruguay Round Agreements Act (URAA), have a distinct fee structure, usually around $100.

 Online vs. Paper Filing Costs